-Tweens and teens today are always active.
+Girls today are always active.
 An adorable lace training bra that stays hidden under her favorite fuzzy sweater will be more visible under lycra, modal, or other fitness fabrics and may not support a higher level of physical activity.
 Ask your girl to think ahead—and pack a sports bralette or wider straps to swap in after school.
-(Her Rah!
+(Her-Rah!
 Sporty Straps are designed to make this transition simple and stylish.)

 - SHOW, DON’T TELL.

 “I was so excited to buy my first bra,” McKenna remembers.
 “It felt like a big deal, but I wasn’t ready to talk about it with anyone except my Mom.
 I wanted my best friends to notice … without actually telling them I had bought my first bra.”